Qualification: BA (Hons)

 The purpose is to give aspiring animators and 3D artists a core understanding of the complete digital pipeline.
 By the end of the three years, students will be proficient character and creature animators with a broad range of complementary digital and creative skills.

 In addition, students will also learn about contemporary film-making, independent film and video production and the economics of the industry.
-During the course students will create a website or blog and will build a portfolio of work which will ultimately be edited into a demo reel (or series of demo reels) so that they can demonstrate their potential to prospective employers.
-We recognise that an excellent demo reel is of vital importance in finding employment.
+During the course students will create a website or blog and will build a portfolio of work which will ultimately be edited into a demo reel, which is of vital importance in finding employment.

 Throughout the course, visiting speakers, including animators, modellers, riggers and other visual effects artists will give students invaluable first-hand knowledge of the industry which will further help prepare students for their careers.
 Visiting speakers and tutors will be drawn from leading companies such as Cinesite, Framestore and MPC.